saiswee/Portfolio/README.md

 ![IoT](https://img.shields.io/badge/IoT-Smart%20Systems-green?style=flat-square)
 ## 🚀 My GitHub Portfolio is Active
 This project is now connected with GitHub using Git & VS Code.
-## 🚀 New Update
-Learning GitHub step by step